Skip to content

 If no:

-• Was an attending physically present with the student?
+• Was an attending/supervising APP physically present with the student?

 • If yes: This is a billable note.
-The student should write the note with the attending as cosigner and attending attestation.
-The attending should use this attestation:
+The student should write the note with the attending/supervising APP as cosigner and attending attestation.
+The attending/supervising APP should use this attestation:

-I was physically present with the medical student and patient, having personally performed/re-performed the physical exam and medical decision-making activities for the service.
-I verify that the history, physical exam and medical decision-making as documented in the note by the medical student are accurate except…
+I was physically present with the (medical/PA) student and patient, having personally performed/re-performed the physical exam and medical decision-making activities for the service.
+I verify that the history, physical exam and medical decision making as documented in the note by the (medical/PA) student are accurate except…

 • If no: This is not a billable note.
-The student must write a separate “Medical Student H+P Note” or “Medical Student Progress Note.”
+The student must write a separate ”medical student” titled note.

 If yes: This is a billable note.
 To proceed: